radius-project/radius/docs/content/concepts/appmodel-concept/traits-model/index.md

 weight: 400
 ---

+{{% alert title="🚧 Under Construction" color="info" %}}
+Traits are still being designed and implemented by the Radius team.
+Stay tuned for additional traits and updates.
+{{% /alert %}}

 ## Moving to production

 For a production application you will face additional challenges that go above and beyond just describing the application functionally:

 - You might need spread manifests across different code repositories
 - You might need to configure per-deployment or per-environment behaviors
-- You might need to control which things that are deployed together

 Radius defines a secondary concept called a **Trait** to add additional flexibility to your Components.
 For example, a concern like the *number of replicas to create* is usually orthogonal to the requirements and intentions of the application code.

-### Traits

-{{% alert title="😱 Work in progress" color="warning" %}}
-This has been one of the aspects of confusion for a few folks now.
-Traits are one of the areas where judgement is necessary.
-A lot of this is matters of opinion.
-At this point we haven't built *much*, and we've said a lot.
-I don't want to say too much until we build more.
-{{% /alert %}}
+## Definition

 A **Trait** is a piece of configuration that specifies an operational behavior.
-Once defined, a trait can be added to Component or Deployment definitions.
+Once defined, a trait can be added to Component definitions.
 Traits serve a few purposes:

 - Separation of concerns: removing operational concerns from the Component defintion *(eg. number of replicas)*
 - Extensibility: expressing configuration that's not defined by the Component's type specification *(eg. specifying Kubernetes labels)*